How can I find out if I am a candidate for LASIK, PRK, or SMILE?

 When can I safely rub my eyes?

 You should not rub your eyes for 2 months after LASIK and PRK.
-You don’t want to displace the corneal flap in LASIK or loosen the corneal epithelium in PRK.
+You do not want to displace the corneal flap in LASIK or loosen the corneal epithelium in PRK.
 It should be safe to rub the eyes 1 month after PCRI/AK and SMILE.

 When will my vision reach its full potential?